 You’d slowly add in more new food, and give them less of the old food, until you’ve fully made the switch.

 And this rule applies whether you’re switching to a different brand of puppy food, or switching them from puppy food to adult food.

-Although it can be overwhelming choosing which type of food to feed your golden retriever puppy, it’s a very important decision.
+Although it can be overwhelming to choose which type of food to feed your Golden Retriever puppy, it’s a very important decision.

-To help make that decision, talk to your veterinarian and (if they were reputable) your breeder, and consider the study mentioned about DCM.
+To help make that decision, talk to your veterinarian and (if they’re good) your breeder, and consider the study mentioned about DCM.

 Also consider how long the brand of food has been around, whether or not there have been any recalls of that brand, and if there is any research behind it.